kapawlak/128A_Remote/Site/lab1.md

 where $n$ is the number of electrons per unit volume, $q_e$ is the charge of an electron,  $A$ the cross sectional area of the wire, and $\vec v$ is the electron drift velocity.
 When a current-carrying wire is brought close to a magnetic field source, these electrons will be subject to the Lorentz force, whose magnitude and direction is determined by the electron velocities and the external magnetic field.
 In the following experiment, you will demonstrate and verify the Lorentz force by generating a current though a wire and observing the effect of a magnetic field.

 :::Question
-(a) Sketch a picture of a simple wire with a voltage difference across its length, indicating the $+$ and $-$ ends explicitly.
+1. Sketch a picture of a simple wire with a voltage difference across its length, indicating the $+$ and $-$ ends explicitly.
 Draw an arrow indicating the direction of the current.

-(b) What direction does the velocity vector, $\vec v$, point?
+2. What direction does the velocity vector, $\vec v$, point?
 Draw an arrow indicating this direction.
 (Recall the charge of the electron)
 :::